mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 common spacer’s rule of thumb is ‘anything lower than the highport is in low orbit’.

-Objects in low orbit cannot retain direct line-of- sight contact to any fixed point on the ground.
+Objects in low orbit cannot retain direct line-of-sight contact to any fixed point on the ground.
 This is not generally a problem if there are satellites or other installations to bounce signals off.
 Most world governments consider their low orbit zone to be